sheenobu/quicklog/README.md

 ## inputs

- * stdin - Read 'message' field from standard input
+ * stdin - Read from standard input
- * tcp - Read 'message' field from TCP input
+ * tcp - Read from TCP input
+ * udp - Read from UDP input
  * nats - Read the entire log entry from a nats queue

 ## parsers

  * plain - parse input as a plain message
  * json - parse input as json
- * otto - parse input via javascript
+ * otto - parse input via javascript function
  * csv - parse input as a CSV entry (TODO)

 ### filters